Drug-facilitated sexual assault

 Table from the 2010 DrugScience study ranking various drugs (legal and illegal) based on statements by drug-harm experts.
 This study rated alcohol the most harmful drug overall, and the only drug more harmful to others than to the users themselves.

-Drug-facilitated sexual assault (DFSA) is a sexual assault (rape or otherwise) carried out on a person after the person has become intoxicated due to being under the influence of any mind-altering substances, such as having consumed alcohol or been intentionally administered another date rape drug.
+Drug-facilitated sexual assault (DFSA) is sexual assault (rape or otherwise) carried out on a person after the person has become intoxicated due to being under the influence of any mind-altering substances, such as having consumed alcohol or been intentionally administered another date rape drug.
 75% of all acquaintance rapes involve alcohol and/or drugs.
 Drugs, when used with or without alcohol, result in a loss of consciousness and a loss of the ability to consent to sex.

 Researchers have found that alcohol-facilitated rape is the most common form of sexual violence against women.
-As with other types of rape, a DFSA is a crime of physical violence, and can be a result of sexual hedonism and entitlement.
+As with other types of rape, DFSA is a crime of physical violence, and can be a result of sexual hedonism and entitlement.
 Most victims of DFSA are women and most perpetrators are men.